anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

   * [3.8.8 Smart Switches](#3.8.8)
   * [3.8.9 Decoupling Applications from Infrastructure and Platform with Hardware Acceleration](#3.8.9)

-It is necessary to clearly define the infrastructure resources and their capabilities a shared cloud infrastructure (network function virtualisation infrastructure, NFVI) will provide for hosting workloads including virtual network functions (VNFs) and/or cloud-native network functions (CNFs).
-The lack of a common understanding of which resources and corresponding capabilities a suitable cloud infrastructure should provide may lead to several issues which could negatively impact the time and the cost for on-boarding and maintaining these solutions on top of a virtualised infrastructure.
+It is necessary to clearly define the infrastructure resources and their capabilities that a shared cloud infrastructure (network function virtualisation infrastructure, NFVI) will provide for hosting workloads including virtual network functions (VNFs) and/or cloud-native network functions (CNFs).
+A common understanding of which resources and corresponding capabilities a suitable cloud infrastructure should provide will help to improve workload on-boarding efficency and avoid issues which could negatively impact the time and the cost of on-boarding and maintaining target workloads and solutions on top of a virtualised infrastructure.

 The abstraction model presented in this Reference Model (RM) specifies a common set of virtual infrastructure resources that a cloud infrastructure will need to provide to be able to host most of the typical VNF/CNF telco workloads.
 The intention of this Reference Model is to follow the following principles: